flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 * Improved responsiveness of the top bar on the Logging view - [#6281](https://github.com/flutter/devtools/pull/6281)

-* Add the ability to copy filtered logs - [#6260](https://github.com/flutter/devtools/pull/6260)
+* Added the ability to copy filtered logs - [#6260](https://github.com/flutter/devtools/pull/6260)

   ![The copy button on the Logging view to the right of the filter tool](images/logger_copy.png "The Logging view copy button")